HenriAntal/CS107-2021-ICWars/README.md

-# Read-Me for the Mini-Projét 2
+# Read-Me for the Mini-Projet 2
 Hello, thank you for checking out our game!
 It is a remake of the original Advance Wars for the Game Boy Advance.
-I hope you will fun playing our game.
+I hope you will have fun playing our game.

 In this document we will explain to you how the game works, what it's